ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

 So, we're done with this post, which discussed Linear Regression, from problem (house prices) to solution.
-Nect we'll discuss Logistic Regression, which is the currently most popular predictionmodel used.
+Next we'll discuss Logistic Regression, which is the currently most popular predictionmodel used.